goalie2013/goalie2013.github.io/README.md

 I am working to be a Fullstack Web Developer using the MERN stack, as well as using Python frameworks such as Django and Flask.

+Home page is a landing page for the user, containing links to my github and linkedin profiles.
+About page contains a video introducing myself and discussing my coding goals.
+Projects page contains projects as a showcase of my skills.
+Each project is live, and there is a link for the user.

 ### My website showcases these skills:
 - Git
 - Github
 - HTML
 - CSS/Sass
+- Responsive Design
 - Bootstrap
 - JavaScript
 - Node Environment